-- (2) The procedure for voting by a telecommunications device is as follows: - (a) the returning officer or a deputy returning officer designated for this purpose shall receive the voter's vote by the device in the presence of another election officer; - (b) the voter's identity must be established to the satisfaction of the returning officer or deputy returning officer; - (c) a reasonable degree of secrecy in the choice of candidate must be maintained, given the possibly open nature of the communications; and - (d) the returning officer or deputy returning officer who receives a voter's vote shall mark the voter's choice of candidate on a special ballot and place it in the secrecy envelope, certification envelope and return envelope, in the prescribed manner, on the voter's behalf.
+- (2) The procedure for voting by a telecommunications device is as follows: - (a) the returning officer or a deputy returning officer designated for this purpose shall receive the voter's vote by the device in the presence of another election officer; - (b) the voter's identity must be established to the satisfaction of the returning officer or deputy returning officer; - (c) a reasonable degree of secrecy in the choice of candidate must be maintained, given the possibly open nature of the communications; and - (d) the returning officer or deputy returning officer who receives a voter's vote must - (i) mark the voter's choice of candidate on a special ballot and place it in the secrecy envelope on the voter's behalf, and - (ii) put the secrecy envelope in the ballot box used for ballots of voters who vote in the office of the returning officer.
+S.Nu.
+2023,c.23,s.10.